 This data driven approach allows the client to see how each individual/team is developing throughout the process, whilst also providing benchmarks across the different teams.

 We check for:

-The Act part forms into 2 separate processes:
+The Act part forms into 2 areas:

 The teams get constant, constructive, feedback on how they are performing in the Business Simulator.
 They are coached on how to improve their performance throughout the process.

 YEARS IN BUSINESS

-DELEGATES & COUNTING
+PARTICIPANTS & COUNTING